AttractMore/AttractMore9/content/work/tandb-design.md

 As with all of our projects, we went through a [rigorous testing phase](/services/website-creation/web-development-website-testing/), checking page load speeds, appearance and functionality across a large number of browsers, operating systems and devices.
 We always include several back versions of browsers and operating systems in the tests so we could be confident that the site would look good and work properly on the vast majority of devices currently in use, mobile, tablet, laptop and desktop.

 As part of the testing, we checked the carbon emissions of all pages of the site.
-All are cleaner thn 95% of all web pages tested which is a very good result and contributes to Deb's goal of a low carbon website.
+All are **cleaner than 95% of all web pages tested** which is a very good result and contributes to Deb's goal of a low carbon website.
 The site is low carbon because it is very efficient and this also contributes to very fast loading speeds of all pages.